 Often we get asked what the going rate is for rentals in Guelph.
 Although there are general guidelines to follow, rent is influenced by a variety of factors:

-- Proximity to amenities and transit
+- Proximity to amenities, transit and parks in Guelph

 - The condition of the property